huar2/huar2.github.io/_sections/about-me.md

 I am Raymond Hua.
 I was studying Bachelor of Information Technology at Otago Polytechnic.
     I am a recent graduate who is actively seeking for work.
     I have a strong knowledge of web development and database.
-    This is a portfolio of what I've done during my time at Polytechnic and my CV that includes knowledge and skills.
+    This is a portfolio of what I've done during my time at Polytechnic as well as my CV that includes knowledge and skills.